com-480-data-visualization/pitstop-plotters/README.md

 > Find a dataset (or multiple) that you will explore.
 Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
 We recommend using a standard dataset as this course is not about scraping nor data processing.
 >
-We selected the [Formula 1 World Championship (1950-2023)](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) dataset from Kaggle.
+We would like to create visualization from the [Formula 1 World Championship (1950-2023)](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020) dataset from Kaggle.
 This dataset contains data from the Formula 1 World Championship from the 1950 season to the last completed season in 2023.
-It has a high usability score of 10 on Kaggle and is the most complete dataset we've found on the topic.
-It contains a lot of interesting information stored in different tables about tracks, drivers, constructors, championship standings, race results, qualifying results, lap times and pit stops.
+It has a high usability score of **10** on Kaggle and is the most complete dataset we've found on the topic.
+It contains a lot of interesting information stored in different tables about:
+- tracks
+- drivers
+- constructors
+- championship standings
+- race results
+- qualifying results
+- lap times
+- pit stops

-All tables contain primary keys and foreign keys, which allows us to get the necessary information by doing merges between the tables (easily done with the Pandas Python library).
+All tables contain primary keys and foreign keys, which allows us to get the necessary information by only doing merges between the tables (easily done with the Pandas Python library).

-This dataset has been studied by many people who have published their Jupyter notebooks on Kaggle.
-Most of these notebooks focus on preprocessing and simple visualizations.
+Additionally, this dataset has been studied by many people who have published their Jupyter notebooks on Kaggle.
+Most of those notebooks focus on preprocessing and simple non-interactive visualizations.
 Using them will allow us to spend less time on pre-processing and data cleaning and focus our work on visualizations.
-Here's an example of a very complete notebook that we have successfully run locally: [Jupyter notebook example](https://www.kaggle.com/code/akhilreddy9554/formula-1-a-visual-explorative-analysis).
+Here's an example of a very complete notebook that we have already successfully run locally: [Jupyter notebook example](https://www.kaggle.com/code/akhilreddy9554/formula-1-a-visual-explorative-analysis).
 Our preprocessing tasks will mostly consist of merging tables to extract some missing statistics.
-Some preprocessing is required to deal with the “\N” values which correspond to races not finished, for instance in the races.position column.
+Also some work is required to deal with the ``“\N”`` values which correspond to races not finished.
+Eg: in the races.position column.

 ### Problematic